sunaina5/HR_Data_Analytics/README.md

 This project follows a complete end-to-end data analysis and ML workflow:

-✅ Cleaned and transformed raw HR data using SQL
+✅ Cleaned and transformed raw HR data using SQL -
+  ✅ What You Lear from SQL Part:
+	1. Database design & table creation
+	2. Exploratory querying to understand attrition trends
+	3. Data cleaning & validation
+	4. Feature engineering before modeling
+	5. Translating business questions into SQL logic

 ✅ Performed EDA and trained predictive models using Python